origamitower/folktale/CONTRIBUTING.md

 })
 ```

 To run tests, you can use `make test` from the root of the project.
-While
-working on a test, it might be better to run `make test-watch`, which will watch
-for changes on the test files, and recompile/re-run them when they happen.

 ### Coding style